stevepereira/visible.is/hugo/content/blog/why-we-built-forestry.md

 menu: []

 ---
 My friend, Emily, needed a simple website for her restaurant.
-She's a chef and didn't want to deal with the hassle of DNS, hosting, design, etc.  As a recovering freelancer, I offered to help.  mn,n
+She's a chef and didn't want to deal with the hassle of DNS, hosting, design, etc.  As a recovering freelancer, I offered to help.

 Normally, I would use WordPress for a site like this, but I was fed up with the headaches that comes with maintaining a WordPress site.
 So, I took an evening and cranked out a simple 1-page static site.